schubmat/DecisionCapture/README.md

 <h2><a name="decisions">What decision are we talking about?</a></h2>

 As outlined above, we have no intention of telling someone what kind of decisions he/she should consider being particularly important.
 Thus, decisions to capture by the team can be of any type.
-In order to give potential users of our idea and our templates an idea of what decisions can be made, we have compiled a list of possible decision types below.
-This has been deduced on the basis of existing literature as well as student and industry studies we conducted.
-We think the list of decision types covers the majority of decisions that matter.
-Although there were still decisions in our studies which cannot be classified into the following types, the can be neglected based on their frequency.
+In order to give you some help anyway, we have put together an exemplary list of decisions as follows:

 * Decisions regarding development tools – e.g., employed IDE, project management tools.
 * Architectural decisions – e.g., interfaces definitions, architectural decisions.